schrockwell/bodyguard/README.md

 ## Authorization

-To implement the `Bodyguard.Policy` behaviour, define `authorize(user, action, params)` callbacks, which must return:
+To implement a policy behaviour, add `use Bodyguard.Policy`, then define `authorize(user, action, params)` callbacks, which must return:

 * `:ok` to permit the action, or
 * `{:error, reason}` to deny the action (most commonly `{:error, :unauthorized}`)

+The `use` macro injects `authorize!/3` (raises on failure) and `authorize?/3` (returns a boolean) wrapper functions for convenience.

+The `action` argument, an atom, typically maps one-to-one with the actual context function name, although it can be more broad (e.g. `:manage_post` or `:read_post`) to authorize a wider range of individual actions.

+For details, see `Bodyguard.Policy` in the docs.

 ```elixir
 defmodule MyApp.Blog do